Nikita-stud/My-Own-Guidebook/README.md

 ## Note

 This is a personal learning repo.
-Code here is for educational purposes and self-reference.
+Code here is for educational purposes and self reference.